bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

 }
 ```

-This would prevent users with accessor and container trust from interacting with villagers by default.
-However, a claim owner could override this default by toggling the `villager-trade` flag under `ACCESSOR` or `CONTAINER` menu in GUI.
+This prevents players with **accessor** and **container** trust from interacting with certain entities (e.g., villagers) by default.
+Claim owners can override this via the GUI under the appropriate trust tab.

-Note: By default, users will only be able to control `PUBLIC` flags in GUI.
-In order for a user to control user trust flags, they must be assigned the following permissions :
+> By default, players can only toggle `PUBLIC` flags in the GUI.
+To enable control over trust-specific groups, assign:

 ```
 griefdefender.advanced.user.gui.flag.group.owner